 - Winner of National Health Information Award

-- Gives information to help parents prevent and solve problems around infant crying, eating, sleeping and attachment
+- Helps parents prevent and solve problems around infant crying, eating, sleeping and attachment

 - Click HERE to see preview

-- HUG Your Baby and You! handout to help parents reflect on information seen in parent video in order to receive personalized teaching based on questions about THEIR newborn
+- Preparing for Home handout helps parents reflect on information presented in HUG parent video.
+Nurses can then personalize teaching based on parents’ questions about THEIR newborn.

-- Continues information and video links about breastfeeding, and baby’s growth and development, over the next year
+- Offers information and video links about breastfeeding, and baby’s growth and development, over the next year

 - Newsletters arrive weekly for 12 weeks, then monthly until one year